codaholichq/codaholic/content/posts/git-cheat-sheet.md

 At its core, Git helps developers track modifications made to files in a project.
 Instead of saving complete copies of each file for every change, Git focuses on capturing and storing the differences or "delta" between versions.
 This approach makes Git efficient in terms of storage and allows for faster operations.

 Git operates on the concept of a repository, which is a collection of files and their complete history.
-Each developer has their own local copy of the repository, enabling them to work independently and commit changes to their local version.
+Each developer has their local copy of the repository, enabling them to work independently and commit changes to their local version.
 These commits create a timeline of the project's development, forming a complete history.

 Git supports branching, allowing developers to create separate lines of development.
 Branches can be used to work on new features, bug fixes, or experiments without affecting the main codebase.
 Branches can be merged back into the main branch when the changes are complete.